The Secrets of Smooth, Even Drywall Finish

 Sanding and Cleanup

 Once the compound has dried completely, it will need to be sanded smooth.
 This is a slow and dirty process, but it makes all the difference to a professional drywall finish.
-Cleanup of the mess that results from hand sanding can be avoided by fitting your shop vacuum with a dustless drywall sanding attachment.
+Cleanup of the mess that results from hand sanding can be avoided by fitting your shop vac with a dustless drywall sanding attachment.
 Sand lightly with 150-grit drywall sandpaper.

 There is a difference of opinion about how much cleaning is necessary before painting drywall.
 Some state that you should vacuum up every bit of dust, while others prefer to leave a light coating on the drywall, claiming that the dust will bind with your primer and paint to provide the best surface finish.

 Prepare your drywall by applying a heavy coat of high quality primer, either latex or polyvinyl acetate (PVA) designed especially for plasterboard.
 This step creates a water-resistant, smooth surface for your paint to cling to.
 It also prevents "thirsty" drywall from absorbing an excessive amount of paint.
 A roller is the best tool for primer application on drywall.
 Be sure to choose a primer that is a reasonably close match to the paint you'll be using for the top coat.
 It does not need to match exactly, but the primer should not be a great deal darker.
 Make sure the coat is as even as possible.
-Then allow to dry for four hours.
+Then allow to dry for 4 hours.

 Laura Firszt writes for networx.com.